 Our audit planning process is designed to provide sufficient coverage over time to reach all significant programs, activities, and functions.
-Thus, the audit plan also includes the Approved Long-Term Audit Plan for Fiscal Years 2022 through 2026, which itemizes the audit projects we envision for the audit planning cycle over the next five years.
+Thus, the audit plan also includes the Long-Term Audit Plan for Fiscal Years 2023 through 2027, which itemizes the audit projects we envision for the audit planning cycle over the next five years.
 The Long-Term Audit Plan will be updated annually to reflect a rolling five-year outlook of future audit projects and to incorporate modifications as needed to reflect the Governing Board's and management's audit priorities.

-During FY 2020-2021, we will continue to use our best judgment in prioritizing audit activities so as to be responsive to the most immediate needs of the District's Governing Board and executive management.
-The approved work plan for FY 2020-2021 provides audit projects for specific District programs, as well as, audits of processes that affect all District programs.
+During FY 2021-2022, we will continue to use our best judgment in prioritizing audit activities so as to be responsive to the most immediate needs of the District's Governing Board and executive management.
+The approved work plan for FY 2021-2022 provides audit projects for specific District programs, as well as, audits of processes that affect all District programs.

-Approved Audit Plan FY 2020-2021 December 8, 2020 Page 3 of 3 cc: Drew Bartlett Jennifer Smith John Mitnik Carolyn Ansay Christine Austen Stephen Collins Sean Cooley Jill Creech Lawrence Glenn Candida Heater Suelynn Kirkland Jennifer Reynolds Duane Piper Rich Virgil
+Approved Audit Plan FY 2021-2022 and Long-Term Audit Plan for FY's 2023-2027 November 22, 2021 Page 3 of 3 cc: Drew Bartlett Jennifer Smith John Mitnik Carolyn Ansay Stephen Collins Sean Cooley Jill Creech Lawrence Glenn Candida Heater Suelynn Kirkland Jennifer Reynolds Duane Piper Rich Virgil Lourdes Woytek